 Consider these tips when you’re ready to respond:

-- Remain respectful in your reply.
-Other people besides the reviewer can read your response, so they may gauge your business according to the reply.
+- Remain respectful and professional in your reply.
+Other people besides the reviewer can read your response and it could change a homeowner’s perception of your business.

 - Offer information about the case.
 This is important if the reviewer provided inaccurate information.
-You can always state what the truth was and if possible, provide pictures that show the completed project.
+Share the facts of the situation and photos, if possible.
 Just make sure you have the appropriate permissions to share pictures if those are needed.

-- Provide information about how you plan to correct the issue.
+- The most important part of your response is providing information about how you plan to correct the issue.
 If you don’t have a direct solution, outline the steps the customer should take.
 For example, you could instruct them to contact you and leave your business number on the review.

 - Follow up after the review.
 You can even document this on some review websites if they allow you to respond more than once to a complaint.
 If the customer doesn’t contact you after a few days, reiterate the desire for them to contact you.

 - Keep a record of what you do to correct the issue.
-This is important so you can continue to provide accurate information about the matter, and it can also help you if you have to address the issue in court.
+This is important so you can continue to provide accurate information about the matter.

 Can You Remove A Negative Google Review Or Any Other Negative Review?